Smallholder innovation for resilience (SIFOR)

 But much agricultural biodiversity has been lost – and remaining pockets are being eroded by the spread of monocultures and other pressures.
-Despite their critical importance for adaptation, very little is being invested to sustain these areas of diversity to enable them to continue to evolve and co-evolve for climate adaptation through selection and breeding by farmers.
+Despite their critical importance for adaptation, very little has been invested to sustain these areas of diversity to enable them to continue to evolve and co-evolve for climate adaptation through selection and breeding by farmers.

 What IIED did

-IIED and partners are addressing these challenges through a five-year participatory action research project 'Smallholder innovation for resilience (SIFOR): Strengthening innovation systems for food security in the face of climate change', which forms part of a wider programme on biocultural heritage.
+IIED and partners addressed these challenges through a five-year participatory action-research project 'Smallholder innovation for resilience (SIFOR): strengthening innovation systems for food security in the face of climate change', which formed part of a wider programme on biocultural heritage.

 We worked with 64 indigenous and traditional farming communities in areas vulnerable to climate change but rich in crop diversity.
-Through research facilitated by local partners, we are helping to identify, conserve and spread resilient crop varieties and related biocultural innovations for adaptation, including:
+Through research facilitated by local partners, we helped to identify, conserve and spread resilient crop varieties and related biocultural innovations for adaptation, including: